Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 ## View documents

-To view documents:

-1. Navigate to *Document Library*.
+To view documents, navigate to *Document Library*.

 View the following information for all documents: